WaseemKn/Python-Android-Connection/README.md

 # Python-Android-Connection
-An android app make a connection with a python script by a socket client/server (the app is the client and python script is the server).
+An android app make a connection with a python script by a socket client/server (the app is the client and python script is the server) and after making a connection the app display the time taken by send/receive operation.

 - The messages between the client and server can be from these kinds:
    - "Correct" message and the reply in this case is: "Success".